 What's the impact force when a kayaker hits the water at the bottom of a waterfall?

 That's the $64 million question.
-The impact force when you hit the water depends on many variables such as the aeration of the water, shape and size of the kayak and kayaker, the angle of impact, the mass of the kayak and kayaker, and the velocity of the kayaker (the kayaker's velocity squared to be more precise).
+The impact force when you hit the water depends on many variables such as the aeration of the water, shape and size of the kayak and kayaker, the angle of impact, the combined mass of the kayak and kayaker, and the velocity of the kayaker at impact (the kayaker's velocity squared to be more precise).
 So unfortunately the thing that matters most is too complicated to calculate; tests with accelerometers would yield interesting results.

 A Beginning River Kayaker's Take On This